bwright70/Guide-to-Legos/README.md

 Make a sketch on the side of your brick with the wedge outline.
 Draw a rectangle on the left bottom corner to the right bottom corner and dimension it #Height/2(1.617mm).

-Then make a sweep.
+Then make a sweep (It's right next to extrude).
 Set the face of the sweep the rectangle and the sweep path the hypotenuse of your triangle sketch.

 <img src="Photos/Wedge(9).PNG">